openhab/openhab-addons/bundles/org.openhab.binding.ring/README.md

 | The id of the doorbot          | String    | The internal id of the doorbot that generated the currently selected event                   |
 | The description of the doorbot | String    | The description of the doorbot that generated the currently selected event (e.g. Front Door) |

-### Device Status (Video Doorbell Binding Thing and Stickup Cam Binding Thing only):
+### Device Status (Video Doorbell Binding Thing, Stickup Cam Binding Thing, Other Binding Thing only):

 | Channel Type ID  | Item Type | Description         |
 |------------------|-----------|---------------------|